modding-guide

 At your own risk

-Modding is not officially supported by Ubisoft.
-Although they do not punish or disapprove using mods, you can not ask for official help if you have a problem or it breaks your game.
+Although they do not punish or disapprove using mods and we even have the ingame mod browser, you can not ask for official help if you have a problem or it breaks your game.
 If you decide to mod your game / create mods on your own you do this at your own risk.

 What knowledge do you need before starting?